 The Trust offers a comprehensive range of "in" and "out-patient" services and provides outpatient clinics from a range of visiting tertiary specialities.
 There are full diagnostic services available at both sites and both sites are also fully supported by Postgraduate Education facilities, fully equipped libraries and subsidised staff gyms.
-The Trust also has a number of tertiary services which it provides to a larger area including Maxillofacial surgery and Hepatobiliary surgery who, amongst other specialities, undertake procedures using the De-Vinci Robot.
+The Trust also has a number of tertiary services which it provides to a larger area including Maxillofacial surgery and Hepatobiliary surgery.